th2-net/th2-conn-sailfish/README.md

 + workspace - the folder inside the container that will contain a plugin adapted to use in the TH2;
 + type - the service type from **services.xml** file.
 If service name from services.xml file contains `-` symbols they must be replaced with `_` symbol;
 + name - the service name that will be displayed in the events in the report;
++ allowUnknownEnumValues - allows unknown enum values for messages received via mq to send to the system.
+By default, it has value of `false`.
 + settings - the parameters that will be transformed to the actual service's settings specified in the **services.xml** file.

 ## Extension